Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Effective screening evaluates three primary criteria: income verification confirming stable employment and sufficient earnings, credit history revealing payment patterns and financial responsibility, and rental history documenting past landlord relationships and lease compliance.
 Louisville property managers typically require monthly income at 2.5–3 times the rent amount to ensure tenants can comfortably afford payments alongside other obligations.

 Rental history verification involves contacting previous landlords to confirm lease dates, payment punctuality, property care, and whether the landlord would rent to the applicant again.
-Property managers should speak directly with previous landlords rather than accepting written references that applicants may fabricate.
+Property managers should speak directly with previous landlords rather than accepting written references that applicants may have influenced.
 Questions about notice provided before moving, condition of property at move-out, and any lease violations provide insights beyond basic confirmation of tenancy dates.

 Finalizing Lease Agreements